unrealwork/atsd-use-cases/research/us-visa/README.md

 This next portal allows you to sort between continents and visa types.
 You can toggle between different continents in the first dropdown, and by visa type in the second dropdown.
 The below images is an output for H-1B visas issued to the continent of Asia as a whole.
 We can see that the number of visas issued increased from **47,726** in 1997 to **149,788** in 2015.
-Recalling from the previous Chart Lab portal, the number of H-1B visas issued to China and India in 2015 was 138,258, meaning that only **11,530** H-1B visas were issued to the rest of Asia as a whole.
+Recalling from the previous **ChartLab** portal, the number of H-1B visas issued to China and India in 2015 was 138,258, meaning that only **11,530** H-1B visas were issued to the rest of Asia as a whole.

 ![Figure2](./images/Figure2.png)